mantoshkumar1/repast_hpc/README.txt

 **************************************************************************************
-2. How to build the system (Please read suggestion carefully)
+2. How to build the system
 **************************************************************************************

-(Suggestion: System is already built in fetch code and this step could be skipped.
-             But if you insist on making a fresh system build, please follow the following steps.
-             Warning: It would take around 15-20 minutes)
+(Patience: It would take around 15-20 minutes)

 $ cd hpcLabProjectRepastHPC/INSTALLATION
 $ sh build_lib.sh
 $ make -f Makefile all